Texas vs. Rice NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Texas has combined with its opponents to score more than 52.5 points in all three games this season.

-- Rice's games have gone over 52.5 points in only one opportunity this season.

-- Saturday's over/under is 11.0 points higher than the combined 41.5 PPG average of the two teams.
+- Saturday's total is 11.0 points higher than the combined 41.5 PPG average of the two teams.

-- The 70 points per game these two squads have allowed to opponents this season are 17.5 more than the 52.5 total in this contest.
+- These two squads surrender a combined 70 points per game, 17.5 more than this contest's over/under.

-- Longhorns games this season feature an average total of 57.7 points, a number 5.2 points higher than Saturday's over/under.

 Texas Stats and Trends